 The dominant colors of the cartoon are red, white and blue.
 This Chinese Man, this “coming man” has taken over the American Dream.
-He has put American workers in the background.
+He has pushed American workers into the background.

 The caption reads “Alee samee ‘Melican Man Monopoleeee”

 Nast features a male Native American (Red Gentleman) and Chinese (Yellow Gentleman) standing as they consider a wall of seven placards espousing various sources of nativist sentiment.
-The Native American, driven out of his East Coast home in the early nineteenth century moves westward and encounters a Chinese man somewhere in the middle of the United States.
+The Native American, driven out of his East Coast territories in the early nineteenth century is forced to move westward and encounters a Chinese man somewhere in the middle of the United States.
 Each is being forced to live in new areas as a result of racial prejudice.
-At the stop, he warns the Chinese man that it is now his turn to be uprooted to the East.
+At the stop, he warns the Chinese man that it is now his turn to be uprooted from the West to the East.
 The caption reads: “Red Gentlemen to Yellow Gentleman.
 Pale face, ‘fraid you crowd him out, as he did me.”

-Behind the two men is a classic Nast device of using public declarations – proclamations of prejudice and hate speech pasted on a wall for public viewing.
-At the top of the wall a simple illustration shows a feathered man with a tomahawk fleeing westward, barely ahead of a U.S. railroad engine at his heels.
+Behind the two men is a classic Nast device of using public declarations – proclamations of prejudice and hate speech plastered on a wall for public viewing.
+At the top of the wall, a simple illustration shows a feathered man with a tomahawk fleeing westward, barely ahead of a U.S. railroad engine at his heels.

 The largest and most prominent poster in the cartoon addresses the “Chinese Problem” and its solution–highlights of a proposed law prohibiting Chinese immigration to the United States.
-This would become the Chinese Exlusion Act, passed in May, 1882.
+This would become the Chinese Exclusion Act, passed in May 1882.

-Among the many stereotypes that prevailed about Chinese people, Americans considered Chinese men docile and easily manipulated, thus it was believed, ideal workers for capitalist interests.
+Among the many stereotypes that prevailed about Chinese people, Americans considered Chinese men docile and easily manipulated.
+Therefore, employers believed the Chinese performed as ideal workers for capitalist interests.
 In this cartoon, Nast creates a different character, a man who does not readily accept his limited options.
-The Chinese man is thinking and he reflects and weighs his future plans.
+The Chinese man is serious as he reflects and weighs his future plans.

 Curiously, off to the left and in the background an African American relaxes against a wall on which is scrawled “My day is coming.”
 The black man is minimized and not part of the larger debate commanding the discussion at hand.
-An early champion of abolition and the African American Vote, by 1879 Nast no longer considered the African American an equal partner in the minority rights debate.
+An early champion of abolition and the African American vote, by 1879 Nast no longer considered the African American an equal partner in the minority rights debate.
 After winning a hard-fought battle for abolition and civil rights, which included suffrage, Nast is angry by failed Reconstruction policies of the Republican Party.
 Nast believed the African Americans as a group, too easily compromised their gains to southern politicians who did not have their best interest at heart.
-Nast therefore draws the African American kicking back, one leg resting over a knee; head tipped down, with a carefree grin on his face, content to allow the politicians to oppress other minorities.
-For Nast, this was a breech in integrity and his early progressive Republican values, a disillusion of hope that permeated within the once hopeful Republican Party.
-Nast subsequent drawings of African Americans would never again possess the dignity that embodied his Utopian vision seen in the “Emancipation of Negroes.”
+Nast, therefore, draws the African American kicking back, one leg resting over a knee; head tipped down, with a carefree grin on his face, content to allow the politicians to oppress other minorities.
+Nast felt this turn of events was a breach of the hope and integrity once reflected within the values of early progressive Republicans.
+Nast’s subsequent drawings of African Americans would never again possess the dignity that embodied his original Utopian vision seen in the “Emancipation of Negroes.”